Consciousness: Assessment

 In medicine, consciousness is examined using a set of procedures known as neuropsychological assessment.
 There are two commonly used methods for assessing the level of consciousness of a patient: a simple procedure that requires minimal training, and a more complex procedure that requires substantial expertise.
 The simple procedure begins by asking whether the patient is able to move and react to physical stimuli.
-If so, the next question is whether the patient can respond in a meaningful way to questions and commands.
-If so, the patient is asked for name, current location, and current day and time.
+If so, the next question is whether the patient can respond meaningfully to questions and commands.
+If so, the patient is asked for their name, current location, and current day and time.
 A patient who can answer all of these questions is said to be "alert and oriented times four" (sometimes denoted "A&Ox4" on a medical chart), and is usually considered fully conscious.

 The more complex procedure is known as a neurological examination, and is usually carried out by a neurologist in a hospital setting.
 A formal neurological examination runs through a precisely delineated series of tests, beginning with tests for basic sensorimotor reflexes, and culminating with tests for sophisticated use of language.
 The outcome may be summarized using the Glasgow Coma Scale, which yields a number in the range 3–15, with a score of 3 to 8 indicating coma, and 15 indicating full consciousness.
 The Glasgow Coma Scale has three subscales, measuring the best motor response (ranging from "no motor response" to "obeys commands"), the best eye response (ranging from "no eye opening" to "eyes opening spontaneously") and the best verbal response (ranging from "no verbal response" to "fully oriented").
 There is also a simpler pediatric version of the scale, for children too young to be able to use language.

 In 2013, an experimental procedure was developed to measure degrees of consciousness, the procedure involving stimulating the brain with a magnetic pulse, measuring resulting waves of electrical activity, and developing a consciousness score based on the complexity of the brain activity.